CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 ### **13.3 Preserving Mystery**

-There are aspects of human life that remain outside any formal system — the felt texture of experience, the irreducibility of consciousness, the open-endedness of meaning, the unpredictability of creativity, and the depth of personal relationships.
+There are aspects of human life that remain outside any formal system — the felt quality of experience, the irreducibility of consciousness, the open-endedness of meaning, the unpredictability of creativity, and the depth of personal relationships.

 The model captures structure, not essence.